St. Valentine's Day Massacre: In Your House: Storylines

 The leader of The J.O.B.
-Squad, Al Snow had his mascot, a mannequin head he believed to be sentient, stolen from him by Goldust who restyled the head in keeping with his own make up style.
-In a match on the edition of January 25 of Raw is War, The Blue Meanie made his WWF debut by coming through the crowd and stealing the head back for Snow.
-The following week on February 1, Goldust attacked Blue Meanie but the night before the event, on a special Saturday Night Raw, Goldust lost a match to perennial jobber Gillberg when Meanie distracted him with a video parodying the wrestler, renaming himself Bluedust.
-After the match was over the arena went dark with a blue hue, similar to Goldust's effect of a gold hue, and Goldust had been disgraced by having blue paint poured over him.
+Squad, Al Snow had his mascot, a mannequin head he believed to be sentient, stolen from him by Goldust, who restyled the head in keeping with his makeup style.
+In a match on the edition of January 25 of Raw is War, The Blue Meanie made his WWF debut by coming through the crowd, and stealing the head back for Snow.
+The following week on February 1, Goldust attacked Blue Meanie, but the night before the event, on a special Saturday Night Raw, Goldust lost a match to perennial jobber Gillberg when Meanie distracted him with a video parodying the wrestler, renaming himself Bluedust.
+After the match was over, the arena went dark with a blue hue, similar to Goldust's effect of a gold hue, and Goldust had been disgraced by having blue paint poured over him.